farolanf/juwalnode/README.md

 [Live Demo](https://turing-fullstack-challenge.juwal.id/)

+### Checkout With PayPal

+You can checkout with PayPal with this account:
+  - email: tff-buyer@foo.com
+  - password: turingfullstack

 ### Admin Panel

 You can access the admin panel by clicking the `Admin` link at the bottom of the page.